Anyone who finds solace in the outdoors and natural landscapes will surely find a plethora of things to do in Whitefish, Montana.

 Drive the Going To The Sun Road

-The historic Going to the Sun Road is world-renowned for being one most scenic drives in America.
+The historic Going to the Sun Road is world-renowned for being one most scenic drives in America, and arguably one of the best road trips in the world.
 Completed in 1932 the 50-mile two-lane highway crosses Glacier National Park and over the Continental Divide at 6,646-foot-high Logan Pass.

 Along the way, drivers will pass a wide variety of landscapes that includes glacial lakes, cedar forests, jaw-dropping viewpoints, cliffs, and alpine tundra mountain passes.
 A large number of scenic viewpoints and parking lots are conveniently placed along the road so you can grab some excellent photographs.